 How are other cities doing with their public transit experiences?

-Since the public transit experience is a broad and complex topic, I began by gaining a contextual understanding through two main questions: How is the current bus rider experience in LA?
+Since the public transit experience is a broad and complex topic, I began by gaining a contextual understanding through three main questions: Who are taking buses?
+How is the current bus rider experience in LA?
 And how are other cities faring in terms of their public transit experiences, and what lessons can be learned?

 Research domestic & global best practices + Get inspiration of future transportation concept